 The three (wrong) reasons why you want to motivate your employees in uncertainty

 The second mental model is to think that it is up to the manager to motivate his employees.
-This is a paternalistic model, which assumes that they are incapable of motivating themselves.
-Not only is this contradicted by experience, but it places an unreasonable burden of responsibility on managers.
+This is a paternalistic model that assumes employees are incapable of motivating themselves.
+Not only is this contrary to experience, but it places an unreasonable burden of responsibility on managers.
 The reality is that employees are very often capable of motivating themselves.
-As a sports coach said when asked how he motivates his athletes before the competition: “I’m not there to motivate them.
-If they’re not motivated, they don’t make the trip.”
-In my experience, I observe that what employees need most of all is not to be demotivated by nonsensical decisions!
-More generally, this mental model questions the very role of the manager.
+As a sports coach once said when asked how he motivates his athletes before an international competition: “I’m not here to motivate them.
+If they’re not motivated, they won’t get on the plane.”
+In my experience, the last thing employees need is to be demotivated by stupid decisions!
+More generally, this mental model challenges the very role of the manager.
 Two years ago, I attended a conference given by the CEO of a large French company, and he declared that the manager has a “burden of soul” (sic) whose role is to reduce uncertainty.
-One can naturally subscribe to such a mental model, but one should not think that it is universal and eternal.
-There are many other ways of conceiving this role.
-Not taking your employees for fragile little flowers and treating them as adults is a good first step in dealing with uncertainty.
+One can, of course, subscribe to such a mental model, but nobody should think that it is universal and eternal.
+There are many other ways of thinking about this role.
+Not taking your employees for fragile little flowers and treating them like adults is a good first step in dealing with uncertainty.

-The third mental model is the one according to which the absence of certainty is demotivating in itself.
-It is true that the uncertainty of tomorrow is legitimately anxiety-provoking in many ways.
-The fear of unemployment, of precariousness, of illness, or nowadays of war, can be real.
-But entrepreneurs have long shown that uncertainty is also a tremendous source of opportunity; that while we cannot necessarily control what happens to us, we can nevertheless control the way we respond to it.
-The ability to control one’s immediate environment is one of the most fundamental needs.
-The real anxiety is to be entirely subject to that environment.
-This is what humans have been fighting against since the dawn of time; it is even perhaps what distinguishes us from other animals.
+The third mental model is that the absence of certainty is in itself demotivating.
+It is true that uncertainty is, in many ways, a legitimate source of anxiety.
+The fear of unemployment, of insecurity, of disease, or, these days, of war, can be real.
+But entrepreneurs have long shown that uncertainty is also a tremendous source of opportunity; that while we cannot necessarily control what happens to us, we can control how we respond to it.
+The ability to control one’s immediate environment is one of the most basic needs.
+The real fear is to be completely at the mercy of that environment.
+This is what humans have struggled against since the beginning of time; it may even be what distinguishes us from other animals.
 What entrepreneurs (in the broadest sense) show is that despite uncertainty, some form of control can be exercised, however small and limited.
-Nobel Peace Prize winner Muhammad Yunus observed, for example, that teaching the basics of reading to women in Bangladesh enables them to create a small business and changes their lives, despite the uncertainty that surrounds them, because they gain a degree of independence and control over their lives.
+For example, Nobel Peace Prize winner Muhammad Yunus observed that teaching women in Bangladesh the basics of reading enables them to start a small business and changes their lives, despite the uncertainty that surrounds them, because they gain a measure of independence and control over their lives.

 Leave a Reply